onlysiam/react-weather-closet/README.md

 # react-weather-closet

 A react-redux based web application which will check weather and suggest clothings for the user.
-Users will be abble to search for a specific location to get the suggestions.
+Users will be able to search for a specific location to get the suggestions.

 ## Built With